TheRealCannedTuna/COSC320/README.md

 ## A Personal Note

 I do not really care to make this repo able to be downloaded and executed.
 This is a memory of what was, a record that I did the class.
 Is my code flawless?
 Absolutely not.
 Will I fix it?
 Also absolutely not.
+If something breaks, I'm sorry, but I won't fix it.
 It's *my* code, *my* work (except the parts that aren't, in which I give credit to whoever wrote the code), *my* barely tested abhorrent abomination.

 The sort paper might just be the single most scuffed piece of literature I have ever written and handed in for an official assignment, but I do not care.
 It's *my* scuffed paper, a product of *my* hard work and a *lot* of caffeine.